Cutoff for random walks on graphs with bottlenecks: Introduction.

 We will now look at the main conditions and results of the paper.
-If for some $\gamma$ increasing on $k$ the following condition holds
+We focus on the two distinct conditions (H1) and (H2) that result in the two theorems of the paper.
+The remaining set of conditions labelled as (H) and (C) is common in the two theorems.
+The main condition states that for some $\gamma$ and $\delta$ increasing on $k$ the following holds

-then we show that $t_{mix}(\epsilon)\sim \mathbb{E}_{ c}(\tau_0)$.
+for large $k$, with the growth of $\gamma$ being constrained by Then we show that $t_{mix}(\epsilon)\sim \mathbb{E}_{ c}(\tau_0)$.
 This is the results presented in Theorem \ref{theorem1}.
-In this category belongs the example presented in [P-S], as explained in section \ref{secpar1}.
+In this category belongs the example presented in \cite{P-S}, as explained in section \ref{secpar1}.
 Then we look on graphs that (H1) does not hold.
 It appears that with some additional conditions the statement of the theorem derived under (H1) still holds true.
-Assume that the opposite inequality of (H1) holds, that is that
+Assume that the opposite inequality of (H1) holds, that is: